Skip to main content

 • a mental health condition or learning disability

-These are not the only situations which the DWP should look at.
+These are not the only situations the DWP should look at.
+Tell them if there are other problems.

 How long direct rent payments last

-There will usually be a review if you move home or your income changes.
+There is usually a review if you move home or your income changes.

 If you disagree with a decision

 Ask your work coach again.
-You can ask for a review if they refuse.
+You can also ask for a review if they refuse.

-The DWP will not ask you for permission if your landlord wants direct rent payments or deductions for rent arrears.
+The DWP does not ask you for permission if your landlord wants direct rent payments or deductions for rent arrears.

 You can give them evidence if you disagree that you owe 2 months' rent.